genomicsclass/labs/plan.md

 ? can you introduce power here using simulation? show how the t-test power depends on alpha, n, sd and mu_x - mu_y?

+- mike Expressing experimental design using R formula

 - mike Basic inference on microarray

-? show row t-tests and limma. show why wilcoxon no good for 3 vs 3

-- mike Expressing experimental design using R formula

 # week 4